 Tribalism in Africa

 Tribalism in Africa is a heady subject – at least for me.
-I’ve traveled throughout Africa for many years.
+I’ve traveled throughout the African continent for many years.
 During each trip I learn more about the countries, their history, strengths, contributions, and economic / social issues.
-Tribalism is something I’ve started learning about.
+Tribalism is something I’ve just started learning about.
 It’s a fascinating subject, especially in Mozambique – a unique, complex, and enthralling country!

 Back to Cape Town